Jason Licht: General manager

 Since winning Super Bowl LV, Licht has continued to draw praise for keeping the Buccaneers competitive despite significant roster changes.
 He managed the transition following Brady’s retirement by skillfully restructuring contracts, preserving salary cap flexibility, and adding impact contributors through the draft.
-His 2023 signing of quarterback Baker Mayfield, who went on to earn Pro Bowl honors and lead Tampa Bay to a division title, was widely cited as one of the most impactful free-agent moves of that offseason.
+Licht's 2023 signing of quarterback Baker Mayfield, who went on to earn Pro Bowl honors and lead Tampa Bay to a division title, was widely cited as one of the most impactful free agent moves of that offseason.
 Notable draft selections such as Luke Goedeke, Rachaad White, Cade Otton, Calijah Kancey, Cody Mauch, Yaya Diaby, Graham Barton, Jalen McMillan, Bucky Irving, and Emeka Egbuka have further reinforced his reputation for identifying long-term starters and Pro Bowl-caliber talent.
-Under Licht’s leadership, Tampa Bay became the only NFC team to reach the postseason in each of the 2020 through 2024 seasons, a stretch highlighted by three consecutive NFC South titles from 2021–24.
-His roster-building approach and ability to retain core veterans while developing younger players have been credited as central to the franchise’s sustained success.
+Under Licht’s leadership, Tampa Bay became the only NFC team to reach the postseason in each of the 2020 through 2024 seasons, a stretch highlighted by four consecutive NFC South titles from 2021 to 2024.
+His roster-building approach and ability to retain core veterans while developing younger players have been credited as central to the franchise's sustained success.
 As of the start of the 2025 season, Licht was the fifth-longest tenured General Manager in the National Football League.

-On June 26, 2025, Licht signed a multi-year contract extension with the Buccaneers to stay on as general manager.
+On June 26, 2025, Licht signed a multi-year contract extension with the Buccaneers.